• Skip to primary navigation

 Instructions

-• Strain the cooked pearls in a fine mesh sieve and rinse off the excess starch with cold running water or in a bowl of cold water, until cool to touch.
-Strain out excess water.
-Transfer cold tapioca to a large bowl.
+• Strain the tapioca with a fine mesh sieve.
+Rinse off the excess starch with cold running water.
+Strain again and transfer to a large mixing bowl.

-• Peel the last mango and dice it into small cubes.
+• Peel and dice the last mango into 1-cm cubes.
 Set aside.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!